Our story

 Nathalie’s love of baking grew out of a fondness for her mother’s desserts, which Lise prepared for every meal using maple syrup from the farm and wild fruit picked from the property: apples, strawberries, raspberries and blueberries.

-She developed a line of pure maple syrup products and baked goods sweetened exclusively with maple sugar.
+She has developed a collection of pure maple products and sweet pastries made with maple sugar only.

-In 2019, she opened a boutique and studio in Montreal that combined her two passions: the land and baking.
+In 2019, she opened a workshop-boutique in Montreal that combines her two loves: the land and pastry-making.

 I’m passionate about agriculture.
 It’s what feeds us.
 At the maple farm and behind the stoves, I’m preserving and promoting tradition while trying to reduce our ecological footprint as much as possible.